KatarinaU/Lunacy/README.md

 ### Contact

-Feel free to hit me up over Github, send a pull request or open an Issue (or just rant about how shitty the release is, It's okay).
+Feel free to hit me up, send a pull request or open an Issue (or just rant about how shitty the release is, It's okay).

 Thanks for stopping by!